 Behaviours will be considered as one of minor, major or serious and dealt with accordingly.
 It should be clear that a behaviour may be considered as any one of the levels depending on the harm, or potential for harm caused.
 Minor does not mean unimportant but used to distinguish from 'major' and 'serious' behaviours.
-NOTE: At any stage, disciplinary action may be taken i.e. Whanau, College Detentions or other impositions, at the discretion of the College.
+NOTE: At any stage, disciplinary action may be taken i.e. Whānau, College Detentions or other impositions, at the discretion of the College.

 Minor - behaviours that can be managed by the teacher/adult in the context it happens (e.g. in the classroom, during an activity) - responses include reminding/prompting of expected behaviours and having restorative conversations that address the issue.
-Teachers/other adults, with the support of Heads of Department or Whanau Leaders, are encouraged to use a range of strategies to 'keep the small things small' and improve the behaviour of the student.
+Teachers/other adults, with the support of Heads of Department or Whānau Leaders, are encouraged to use a range of strategies to 'keep the small things small' and improve the behaviour of the student.
 These behaviours are such as: lateness, incorrect uniform, putting others down, non-compliance, disruption to lesson, inappropriate language, lack of equipment/gear, being out of bounds, or property misuse (includes technology misuse).
 Because behaviour is contextual, each situation needs to be considered on its merits, but consequences may include one or more of:

-- Reminding / prompting / re-teaching expected behaviours - Correction of issue (e.g. uniform / grooming) - Apologies & warnings - Conferences / agreements / restorative conversation - Confiscation - Contact and / or meeting parents / caregivers - Temporary removal from class (i.e. time in another class) - Classroom impositions such as completing a job for the teacher / class, completing work that was set, etc.

-A restorative conversation may be called a 'W.A.R.M. conversation'

-- What happened?
+- Reminding / prompting / re-teaching expected behaviours - Correction of issue (e.g. uniform / grooming) - Apologies & warnings - Conferences / agreements / restorative conversation - Confiscation - Contact and / or meeting parents / caregivers - Temporary removal from class (i.e. time in another class) - Classroom impositions such as completing a job for the teacher / class, completing work that was set, etc. - Detention(s) to reflect on behaviour, e.g. write an apology, or complete work missed. - A restorative conversation may be called a 'W.A.R.M. conversation' - What happened?
 How does this relate to Our Way?
 What were you thinking about?
 What are you thinking about now? - Affect.
 Who was affected?
 How?
 Was this fair?
 Was it right? - Repair.
 What do you need to do to repair things?
 How?
 When? - Move forward.
-How do way stop this happening again?
+How do we stop this happening again?
 What do you need to start/stop or stay doing?
 What if it happens again?

 Major - behaviours that may need to be managed by removing the student from the context.
-These behaviours are typically managed by a Whanau Leader or Head of Learning, with the support of the Senior Leadership Team (Deputy Principals).
-Such behaviours include abusive/ inappropriate language/gestures, aggression / confrontational, assault, dishonesty / lying / forgery / cheating, fighting, sustained noncompliance, theft, harassment/bullying, truancy, use or possession of cigarettes, use or possession of banned items and repeated 'minor' behaviours.
+These behaviours are typically managed by a Whānau Leader or Head of Learning, with the support of the Senior Leadership Team (Deputy Principals).
+Such behaviours include abusive/ inappropriate language/gestures, aggression / confrontational, assault, dishonesty / lying / forgery / cheating, fighting, sustained non-compliance, theft, harassment/bullying, truancy, use or possession of cigarettes or vaping paraphanalia, use or possession of banned items and repeated 'minor' behaviours.